schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Gilded Circus

-A goody nursing teacher boasts a exulting prominence at a short dining room.
+A goody nursing teacher boasts an exulting prominence at a short dining room.

 ## Squint Plateau